dcousens/ranger/README.md

 # ranger
-A modern, header-only, range library for C++.
+A header-only library for wrapping wrapping C++ STL iterators in a range-like interface.

 **WARNING:** This library is a work in progress,  please report any bugs!